 With my exploits at Assen I was able to catch the eye of many teams in BSB and 2015 saw a return to domestic competition aboard the Halsall Suzuki in which I was able to get some good results aboard a bike not known to be one of the better ones in the series.
 These strong showings caught the eye of another top team manager in the form of Philip Neill and the TYCO BMW squad which is where I spent the 2016 season.

 It all started so well and I was able to take my first BSB podium, which I managed 6 times throughout the year and even lead the championship early on but, chance and circumstance meant eventually it just wasn’t the season we had really hoped for.
-Hopefully that will all be put right in 2017!

 To be continued………